-- On average, one to two named storms every year. - July occurrence areas spread east and cover the western Atlantic, Caribbean, and Gulf of Mexico.
+- On average 1-2 named storms every year - July occurrence areas spread east and cover the western Atlantic, Caribbean, and Gulf of America

 July also sees about one or two tropical cyclones form per year, on average.
-During July, tropical cyclone occurrence typically extends eastward and includes a larger area including the western Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.
+During July, tropical cyclone occurrence typically extends eastward and includes a larger area including the western Atlantic Ocean, Caribbean Sea, and Gulf of America.